Golden Globe Award for Cinematic and Box Office Achievement

-The Golden Globe Award for Cinematic and Box Office Achievement is a Golden Globe Award that was first awarded in 2024 by the voting journalists of the Golden Globes (following the disbanding of the Hollywood Foreign Press Association in 2023).
+The Golden Globe Award for Cinematic and Box Office Achievement is a Golden Globe Award that was first awarded in 2024 by Golden Globe Foundation.

 Criteria

 According to Dick Clark Productions, the new organizing body of the Golden Globes, the award recognizes “the year’s most acclaimed, highest-earning and/or most viewed films that have garnered extensive global audience support and attained cinematic excellence.”

 To be eligible for nomination, a film must have grossed $150 million with at least $100 million grossed in the U.S., or have garnered “commensurate digital streaming viewership recognized by trusted industry sources.”
 Films released between November 22 and the end of the year may qualify based on projected box office performance or streaming views.
 From the eligible films, nominees and winners are voted for based on excellence.

+The award is given to the individual producers accredited by the Producers Guild of America for the film.